Cato (spy): British troop movements

-Since the British did not suspect an enslaved person would be acting as a messenger to George Washington, in April 1777, they allowed Cato to cross the Hudson River on a ferry, carrying packages containing intelligence about British General William Howe's activities and movements.
-Many of the soldiers were Mulligan's customers, and therefore knew Cato and let him both pass to New Jersey and return to New York with the packages, marked "H. Mulligan, clothier."
+Since the British did not suspect an enslaved person would be acting as a messenger to George Washington, in April 1777, they allowed Cato to cross the Hudson River on a ferry, carrying packages of tailored clothing from Mulligan within which were hidden intelligence about British General William Howe's activities and movements.
+Many of the British soldiers were Mulligan's customers and, therefore, knew Cato and let him both pass to New Jersey and return to New York with the packages marked "H. Mulligan, clothier."

 After the British abandoned Philadelphia and returned to New York City in the summer of 1778, activity again picked up in the restored British Army headquarters.
 William Cunningham, an Irish Tory who was serving as Provost Marshal of New York City, suspected Mulligan of espionage and was curious about Cato's trips from New York.
-He eventually questioned and jailed Cato, treating him cruelly, and interrogating him about Mulligan's activities and his own deliveries out of town.
+He eventually questioned and jailed Cato, treating him cruelly and interrogating him about Mulligan's activities and his deliveries out of town.
 Cato would not talk.

 Attempts on Washington

 During the winter of 1779, a British officer came into Mulligan's New York tailor shop late in the evening looking for a watch coat.
-During the ensuing conversation, the officer shared a British plan to attack and capture Washington the following day.
+During the conversation, the officer shared a British plan to attack and capture Washington the following day.
 Cato was quickly dispatched to alert Washington, who moved his troops and thwarted the attack.

 In 1780, Mulligan received intelligence from his brother Hugh, who worked for British army contractor Kortright and Company, that the British planned to intercept Washington in New London, Connecticut on his way to meet with General Rochambeau.
 Cato carried the message to Washington, who rerouted in such a way to distract the British from the French landing in Newport, Rhode Island.